johnmdusel-fcc/CoopProject/README.md

 ## 3.1 Transaction Class Hierarchy

-You will need `Transaction` and `Checkout` and `Return` transaction classes (derived classes) as discussed in section 6.3 of the Course Notes.
+You will need a `Transaction` base class and `Rent` and `Return` subclasses (derived classes) as discussed in section 6.3 of the Course Notes.

 ## 3.2 `main()` function